 Henna is probably the oldest and still prevalent cosmetic item.
 They have been part of weddings and ceremonies as old as recorded history.
 Henna has also been an integral part of Arab culture.
 Today, there are parlors dedicated to henna arts in Dubai.
 Their prices can range from fifty dirhams to hundreds and thousands, depending on the intricacy of the design.

 History of Henna

-Legends have it that starting from about 9000 ago, and people used Henna to provide comfort in the hot weather of the desert.
+Legends have it that starting from about 9000 ago, people used Henna to provide comfort in the hot weather of the desert.
 They soaked themselves in the henna water.
 They felt comfortable as long as the henna stains remained on their bodies.
 As the color wore off, it left patterns on their bodies.
-That was when the idea of using it as a body art struck them.
+That was when the idea of using it as body art struck them.
 Probably to the more creative among them.